 Missing teeth are the leading cause of continued tooth loss.

 The best permanent solution for missing teeth is dental implants.
 Because dental implants are permanently fused with your jawbone, you do not have to worry about your teeth restorations moving around the way dentures do.
 Plus, maintenance is similar to taking care of your natural teeth: just brush and floss as you usually would.

-Talk to Columbus, MS dentist Dr. Patrick Shipp and find out whether you are a good candidate for dental implants.
+Schedule a consultation with Dr. Patrick Shipp to find out whether you are a good candidate for dental implants.